matsuo-shinnosuke/cis-decoding/README.md

 $ python src/main_1stDL.py --data_dir='data/' --fasta_file='sample_data.fa' --length=2001 --output_dir='result/'
 ```

 2. (optional) Output 1st-DL results to csv file for each gene.
+If the number of genes is large, this may take a lot of time.
+You can proceed without this run.
 ```
 $ python src/to_csv_1stDL.py --data_dir='data/' --fasta_file='sample_data.fa' --output_dir='result/'
 ```